ethanlabs101/frlegends-skeleton-key/docs/first-launch/first-launch.md

 If this happens, follow the initialization prompts displayed by Skeleton Key.

+Create a Master Key this will be required in the future to log back into your Skeleton Key Vault, and other destructive/sensitive actions.

 The initialization process prepares the local Vault for use.

 Allow the initialization process to complete before closing the application.